aws-samples/serverless-patterns/sns-sqs/README.md

     ]
 }
 ```

-## How it works

-The AWS SAM template deploys the resources and the IAM permissions required to run the application.

-When messages are sent to the SNS topic, they are delivered as a JSON event payload (see above) to the SQS queue.

 ### Testing

 Use the [AWS CLI](https://aws.amazon.com/cli/) to send a message to the SNS topic and observe the event delivered to the Lambda function: